suffolklibraries/sljekyll/health/open-space/chantry-yp/index.md

 ![Teenagers in bright clothing sitting on chairs in a circle with a young man in a library](/images/featured/featured-open-space-11-16.jpg)

-We're launching a new weekly Open Space session especially for young people at Chantry Library.
+We've launched a new weekly Open Space session especially for young people at Chantry Library.
 Why not come along and:

 * listen, chat and think
 * contribute your views and ideas